 Soldier and worker termites of most species don’t have eyes and are wingless.
 Wings, when present, are longer than the body and at rest lay flat above the abdomen.
 Reproductive termites have two pairs of wings attached to the last two thoracic segments.
 Termites lack ears, but they can sense vibrations.
-Their sense of smell is excellent and they communicate with each other by excreting pheromone-scented trails, and by touching and grooming each other.
+Their sense of smell is excellent, and they communicate with each other by excreting pheromone-scented trails, and by touching and grooming each other.
 They also can sense other odors.
-They have no taste buds but are able to distinguish between types of wood.
+They have no taste buds but can distinguish between types of wood.
 Termites have three pairs of legs, which are attached to the thorax.

 Termites are called social insects.
-Like honeybees and social ants, they live in structured colonies and each member has a role to play.
+Like honeybees and social ants, they live in structured colonies, and each member has a role to play.
 A colony may have many thousands, even millions, of related members.

 Termites are differentiated physically and by role into one of several castes — queen, king, swarmers, soldiers, and workers.
 Some species don’t have workers; in their case, the work is performed by nymphs (immature termites).